|Guide||♦||9 Triplogs||0 Topics|

-Named after Robert A. Irion, who brought cattle to Arizona from Colorado in 1877.
-Mr Irion setteled in the vicinity of this mountain bearing his misspelled name.
+Iron Mountain was named after Robert A. Irion, who brought cattle to Arizona from Colorado in 1877.
+Mr. Irion settled in the vicinity of this mountain bearing his misspelled name.
 He did pronounce his name as Iron.

-From Rogers Trough head out northwest on Reavis Ranch Trail #109.
+From Rogers Trough, head out northwest on Reavis Ranch Trail #109.
 The West Pinto Trail #212 quickly turns right.
 Follow this up.
-As of this writing it's a tad overgrown.
-Nothing of major concern but I recommend you wear pants for the off trail section.
+As of this writing, it's a tad overgrown.
+Nothing of significant concern, but I recommend you wear pants for the off-trail section.
 My favorite pair of Teva shorts did take a beating.
-0.5 miles up you leave #212 and turn left up the mountain.
+0.5 miles up, you leave #212 and turn left up the mountain.
 You can try and follow the old topo trail up.
 I did pass two cairns and a few patches of distinct trail.
-However there's no fooling, this trail is long gone.
-The footing is extremely loose and unstable rock in places.
+However, there's no fooling, and this trail is long gone.
+The footing is exceptionally loose and unstable rock in places.
 Be careful on foot placement.
-Evaluate each step as the wrong one will send you flipping backwards into an awaiting agave.
-The advantage here is little to no bushwhacking from where you leave #212 to the you next destination, the southeast ridge.
+Evaluate each step as the wrong one will send you flipping backward into an awaiting agave.
+The advantage here is little to no bushwhacking from where you leave #212 to your next destination, the southeast ridge.

 Some minor bushwhacking gets you up the ridge and atop Iron Mountain!
-I wasn't overly impressed with the views but it sure did feel good to settle this one as done! - Feb 04 2007 joe bartels
+I wasn't overly impressed with the views, but it sure did feel good to settle this one as done!